Improved Evidence Extraction and Metrics for Document Inconsistency Detection with LLMs: Limitations

 \section{Limitations}

-We only considered one dataset, but argue that it may be sufficient since it contains many datapoints (i.e., documents).
-We note that our dataset only has evidence set size $|\mathcal{E}_i|=1$ for every datapoint, resulting in $\text{EH}_i=\text{ER}_i$ for all $i$.
-Hence, we are unable to highlight experimentally the differences between EHR (EHRC) and ERR (ERRC).
-While we would like to test our approach on datasets where $|\mathcal{E}_i|>1$, we were unable to find such a dataset -- document inconsistency datasets are generally not readily available, as the field is relatively new compared to other LLM applications.
+We used two LLMs, which might seem limited, but argue that it may be sufficient since they are of different strength levels (i.e., GPT-4o is a strong LLM, while LLaMA3.2-90B is a weak LLM).
+We considered two datasets that are correlated, which may limit the generalizability of our findings.
+While we would like to test our approach on other datasets where $|\mathcal{E}_i|>1$, we were unable to find such a viable dataset -- document inconsistency datasets are generally not readily available, as the field is relatively new compared to other LLM applications.
+Creating ContraDocPaired is a step towards addressing this gap, and we hope that it can be used by future research in this field.

+With regards to the RnR framework, while the framework is generalizable to any prompting strategy (see lines 3 and 7 of Algorithm \ref{alg:RnR}), we tested it with DP for simplicity -- we believe this to be the most practical and viable since combining RnR with other prompting strategies would result in the number of LLM calls being too high for practical applications.
+Nevertheless, it is still interesting to know whether we can do better with other prompting strategies.
+This is left to future work.